mousemusings...multimedia, music, progressive politics, video, web design and general rants

 Bush was a little testy yesterday when asked about the timeline.
 It was ugly, defensive and childish.
 I'm not surprised, considering he is naturally arrogant.
 I suppose he was also hoodwinked.
 Oh,,wait..this was his job to make informed decisions?

-"Bush administration officials and their hawkish supporters now say they never promised an easy war --
+"Bush administration officials and their hawkish supporters now say they never promised an easy war -- but the record shows otherwise."

 Richard Perle, recently resigned chairman of the Defense Policy Board, in a PBS interview July 11, 2002: